Certificate and Keys Tech Notes

 -extfile <(printf " [SAN]\nbasicConstraints=CA:false\nsubjectAltName=DNS:app1.myorg.com,DNS:app1- 1.myorg.com,IP:192.168.10.21,IP:192.168.10.22")

-Append files app1.crt and interca.crt to make a combined certificate and use the combined certificate in your application.
+Append the files app1.crt and interca.crt to create a combined certificate, and use it in your application.
 The root CA must be installed as a trusted root CA on your client machines.

 Install Root CA as Trusted CA on the Hosts